This Website is not fully compatible with Internet Explorer.

 Particle Methods

-The group will have its initial kick-off meeting in November, 2024.
-Fill out the form below ▼ to submit your interest.
+The group has had it's first online meeting on the 20th of November, 2024.
+Fill out the form below ▼ to submit your interest in joining the group.

 Particle Methods Technical Group